1. How much does it cost?

 8. Anything else I should know?

-Therapy involves Work, Investment and Commitment… with capital I, W and C. It is a Commitment to and an Investment in yourself.
-Are you ready, willing and able to invest and commit to therapy?
-Before starting therapy you need to carefully consider whether you have the resources of time, money and emotional energy to commit to attending a therapy session usually once a week.
-Like many things in life, effectiveness and results are proportionate to what you’re willing to put in terms of time, money and effort.
+Therapy involves Work, Investment and Commitment… all with a capital W, I and C. It is an Investment in and Commitment to yourself.
+Do you have the resources available to be able to commit to attending a therapy session once a week?
+Before starting therapy you need to carefully consider whether you do have the time, money and emotional energy to be able to commit to therapy.
+Like many things in life, effectiveness and results are proportionate to what you’re able and/or willing to put in terms of time, money and effort.

 9. What sort of people come to see you?